uzair123/sparkify_music_app/README.md

 # sparkify_music_app
 This is capstone project for Udacity data science nanodegree porgramm.
+This project is about Churn Prediction analysis.

 no dataset is available in repository because data file is greater than 10GB. pie charts ploted with plotly cannot be seen in notebook - for that please refer to the blog link